zenbuffy/LiteraryClock/README.md

 I wanted to make some changes to the scripts, and to the provided CSV files.

 # Prerequisites
-To get the PHP script working on my Linux box, I need to install the following pckages:
+To get the PHP script working on my Linux box, I need to install the following php packages:
 * php7.0-cli (or any version up to and including PHP 8.1)
 * php-gd
 * php-imagick